jwonc4602/23-24-EPL-Forecast/README.md

 The repo is structured as:

+-   `data/raw_data` contains the raw datasets.
 -   `data/analysis_data` contains the cleaned datasets.
--   `model` contains the fitted linear regression models for our analysis.
+-   `models` contains the fitted linear regression models for our analysis.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document (paper.qmd) and reference bibliography file (references.bib), as well as the PDF of the paper (peper.pdf).
--   `scripts` contains the R scripts used to simulate, download, clean, model data.
+-   `scripts` contains the R scripts used to simulate, download, clean, and model data.

 ## Statement on LLM usage